Jeffrey Dinowitz: Legislation

-Rainbow Rebellion

-Dinowitz was a key figure in the 2008 so-called "Rainbow Rebellion" which united several factions of the Bronx Democratic Party in order to overthrow the party chair, who had been accused of nepotism and patronage in his time as county leader.
-Dinowitz joined with then-Assemblyman Ruben Diaz Jr., Assemblyman Carl Heastie, Assemblyman Michael Benedetto, then-Assemblywoman Aurelia Greene, and others to overthrow former county leader Jose Rivera.

 Other political roles

-Dinowitz previously served as Democratic District Leader from 1986 to 1994, originally beating the preferred candidate of the Bronx Democratic Party machine at the time.
-He has also served as a Democratic State Committeeman (1978), and as a delegate to the Democratic National Convention on multiple occasions.
-Dinowitz was first elected as a DNC delegate in 1980 as one of the youngest delegates, and was originally committed to the slate for former U.S. Senator Ted Kennedy who was challenging Jimmy Carter (the preferred candidate of the Bronx political machine at the time).
-He has also served as President of the Benjamin Franklin Reform Democratic Club three times in the past and remains an active member of the club to this day.
+Dinowitz served as Democratic District Leader from 1986 to 1994.
+He also served as a Democratic State Committeeman in 1978, and has served as a delegate to the Democratic National Convention on multiple occasions.
+Dinowitz was first selected as a DNC delegate in 1980 as one of the youngest delegates, and was originally committed to the slate for senator Ted Kennedy, who was challenging incumbent president Jimmy Carter.

-Dinowitz is a former Chair of the Bronx Democratic County Committee and is the current Secretary of the Bronx Democratic Party.
+Dinowitz is a former chair of the Bronx Democratic County Committee.

-Dinowitz was a vociferous of opponent of the Croton Water Filtration Plant, due to the required alienation of 23 acres in Van Cortlandt Park and the expenditure of $3.2 billion, a project spearheaded by former NYC Department of Environmental Protection Commissioner Christopher O. Ward.
-Dinowitz is a noted critic of the democratic socialist and Democratic nominee for New York Mayor Zohran Mamdani.
+Dinowitz was a vociferous opponent of the Croton Water Filtration Plant due to the required transfer of 23 acres from Van Cortlandt Park and the expenditure of $3.2 billion.